Ayus3h/Eventure/README.md

-# Meetup Clone with React Native, Expo, and Supabase
+# Eventure - An Event Management App with React Native, Expo, and Supabase

 ## Project Overview

-This project provides a comprehensive guide to building a full-stack event application similar to Meetup.
+This project provides a comprehensive guide to building a full-stack event management application.
 It covers fundamental mobile development concepts, backend integration, and advanced features for a robust and scalable application.

 ---